coder-ashman/ollama/macos_actions/SETUP.md

 2. Rebuild/restart autosizer so the environment variables are visible.

-3. Invoke the new endpoints from Open WebUI / MCP by calling `POST http://autosizer:8089/tool/osx/run` (if you added the relay) or by making direct HTTP requests in a tool call.
+3. Invoke the new endpoints from Open WebUI / MCP by calling `POST http://autosizer:8089/tool/osx/run` with a JSON body such as `{"script":"fetch_yesterday_emails"}` (add a `payload` object if the script expects parameters).
+You can also hit the Gateway directly if you do not need the relay.

 ---